Cloudxtreme/crystal-picnic/README.md

 - Lua 5.2
 - BASS and BASSMIDI
 - poly2tri
+- TGUI2 from our GitHub page
-- The libs in libs/ in git, these are not compiled automatically yet
+- The libs in libs/, these are not compiled automatically yet

 Platforms
 ---------